-A quarter of the global population live in developing countries that face water shortages due to weak governance, deficiencies of professional capacities and a lack of infrastructure for water transport and treatment (WWAP 2015).
+26. A quarter of the global population live in developing countries that face water shortages due to weak governance, deficiencies of professional capacities and a lack of infrastructure for water transport and treatment (WWAP 2015).
 Almost a fifth of the world's population (1.2 billion people) live in areas with physical water scarcity (UN-Water/FAO, 2007).
-748 million people lack access to an improved drinking water source, while 1.8 billion people are without safe drinking water (WHO 2014, pg.
+748 million people lack access to an improved drinking water source, while 1.8 billion people are without safe drinking water (WHO 2014, p.
 1).
 In 2012, 2.5 billion people had no access to an improved sanitation facility.
-One billion people do not use any sanitation facility, defecating instead in the open (SDG 2015); consequences for water and health are severe.
-By 2050, global water demand is projected to increase by 55%, driven mainly by manufacturing, thermal electricity generation and domestic use (WWAP 2015).
+One billion people do not use any sanitation facility, defecating instead in the open (Sustainable Development Goals 2015); consequences for water and health are severe.
+By 2050, global water demand is projected to increase by 55 per cent, driven mainly by manufacturing, thermal electricity generation and domestic use (WWAP 2015).
 Increased demand for water can indicate positive economic growth but also implies huge challenges in allocating scarce water between and within industry, agriculture and the minor but yet decisive share of domestic water use.
-Increased water demand often marginalises the poor population and excludes it from safe water accessibility.
+Increased water demand often marginalizes the poor population and excludes it from safe water accessibility.

-The convergence of climate change and growing economic development in least developed countries is to intensify the water insecurity of the poor.
-The OECD (2012) estimates that by 2050, water demand from manufacturing industries and thermal power generation will increase dramatically, especially in developing countries and the BRICS.
-In the manufacturing industry alone, the total share of water demand by 2050 is expected to increase from 7% to 22% (WWAP 2015).
-In spite of outstanding advances in water provision in the last decades, over 80% of wastewater worldwide is not collected or treated, and urban areas are the main source of pollution.
-90% of all wastewater in developing countries is discharged untreated directly into rivers, lakes or the oceans, causing environmental and health risks.
-(WWDR 2015)
+27. The convergence of climate change and growing economic development in least developed countries is to intensify the water insecurity of the poor.
+OECD (2012) estimates that by 2050, water demand from manufacturing industries and thermal power generation will increase dramatically, especially in developing countries and BRICS.
+In the manufacturing industry alone, the total share of water demand by 2050 is expected to increase from 7 per cent to 22 per cent (WWAP 2015).
+In spite of outstanding advances in water provision in the last decades, over 80 per cent of wastewater worldwide is not collected or treated, and urban areas are the main source of pollution.
+90 per cent of all wastewater in developing countries is discharged untreated directly into rivers, lakes or the oceans, causing environmental and health risks (WWDR 2015).